Weak-signal extraction enabled by deep-neural-network denoising of diffraction data

-Here, we present experimental training data recorded by X-ray diffraction~\cite{oppliger_x-ray_2022}, $(x_j,x_j') = (x_j^{\text{LC}},x_j^{\text{HC}})$, where LC and HC refer to low- and high-counting statistics, respectively.
-Two different deep CNNs are trained on such pairs to remove noise from the LC data in a supervised way.
-In a further step, the performance of the neural networks trained on actual experimental data is compared to the same networks trained on artificial training pairs with synthetic Poisson or white Gaussian noise added to the HC data.
-Generally, we find that the networks perform better on Poisson noise than on Gaussian and experimental noise.
-However, noise filtering of experimental noise -- the ultimately important task -- is significantly improved by training the neural networks on experimental data.
-This fact is particularly evident when analyzing quantitative length scales of weak signals.
-As such, we provide a noise-filtering approach for scientific data with challenging signal-to-noise features.
+Here, we present experimental training data recorded by X-ray diffraction (XRD), $(x_j,x_j') = (x_j^{\text{LC}},x_j^{\text{HC}})$, where LC and HC refer to low- and high-counting statistics, respectively.
+Two deep CNNs are trained on such pairs to remove noise from the LC data.
+In a further step, the performance of the neural networks trained on experimental data is compared to the same networks trained on artificial training pairs where the HC data is corrupted with synthetic Poisson noise.
+We find that noise filtering of experimental noise -- the ultimately relevant task -- is significantly improved by training the neural networks on experimental data.
+This fact is particularly evident when analyzing physical length scales associated with weak signals.
+As such, we provide a noise filtering approach for scientific data with challenging signal-to-noise features.